 HGH provokes IGF-1 regeneration in the liver, stimulating hair growth on our head and body.
-Scientists have not yet found evidence for the harmful relation of HGH and hair growth.
+Scientists have not yet found evidence for the harmful relationship between HGH and hair growth.
 Moreover, researchers investigate a link between decreased HGH levels and baldness.
 A lack of growth hormone can increase 5-α reductase, boosting DHT.
-HGH therapy for GH-deficient patients which inhibit DHT production is the most widespread treatment for hair loss.
+HGH therapy for GH-deficient patients which inhibits DHT production is the most widespread treatment for hair loss.

 Hair loss: prevention and treatment